amyvmiwei/miwei_temp/doc/markdown/hql/select.md

 #### Description
 <p>
+SELECT is used to retrieve cells from a table.
+The retrieved cells are filtered with predicates for row keys, timestamps or cell values.
 The parser only accepts a single timestamp predicate.
 The '=^' operator is the "starts with" operator.
 It will return all rows that have the same prefix as the operand.
 Use of the value_predicate without the "CELLS" modifier to the "SELECT" command is deprecated.

+If your query selects several independent ranges by specifying multiple row predicates  (i.e. WHERE ROW < 'a' OR ROW > 'c') then the LIMIT, CELL_LIMIT, OFFSET, CELL_OFFSET predicates are applied to each range independently.

 #### Options
 <p>